DeeEmm/DeeEmm/_posts/2021-08-14-Fusion-360-plasma-combining-files.md

 ![/images/combined_setup.png](/images/combined_setups.png)

+### UPDATE:

+Tim added an additional field in his plugin that lets you specify exactly which G-codes are used as end marks.
+This allowed me to easily remove the M5 command without needing to edit the source code.
+In addition to this Tims is now detecting whether spaces are present in the generated output files.
+If spaces are found it retains them, but if they are not found it no longer adds them.
+This means that Tims plugin now works with the DDCSV with no further actions required.

+A great big thank to Tim for his prompt update.
+Please be sure to go check out his work.

 If you have been using my [post processor](https://deeemm.com/general/2020/09/30/ddcsv-fusion360-plasma-post-processor.html) with your DDCSV controller, perhaps with a plasma or even with a generic CNC setup you would know that there's a bit of manual editing to do to join NC files together.
 This is due to a limitation in the free 'Maker' version of Fusion360 that does not allow you to generate NC programs that contain tool changes.
 Instead it will generate a seperate NC and Post program for each tool path, which means that you then need to join them together yourself.
 This soon becomes tedious, especially when you are creating a bunch of plasma jobs that have [spot marking](https://deeemm.com/cnc/2020/10/09/fusion360-plasma-spot-marking.html).